 Since 2005, we have led the effort to care for low-income and marginalized families in our community each Christmas season.

-Each December, thousands of children in Orange County miss out on the joy of opening a present on Christmas morning, and many continue to go without basic items including fresh toothbrushes and clothes.
+Each December, thousands of children in Orange County miss out on the joy of opening a present on Christmas morning, and many continue to go without basic items including blankets and toiletry items.

 Bag of Hope Project, or BHP, aims to meet the need in a simple yet profound way: Inspire people to fill a bag with toys, school supplies, toiletries and other items, for a child whose family is homeless or in transition.

 Our model is to pair individuals, families and organizations with a specific child or children, so they can personally fill a bag with items from a provided shopping list.
 Once filled, the bag is dropped off at our seasonal Work Center and then distributed by volunteers.We believe the act of hand-selecting items for the boy or girl being supported is what gives BHP many of its unique grassroots, community-oriented qualities.
 And the feeling of knowing the child has a gift to open on Christmas is what keeps people coming back each year.

 - Since 2005, BHP has moved nearly $400,000 worth of goods in support of its mission to spread hope and Christmas joy

 - Over 4,000 bags distributed by a network of volunteers

 - Recognized by City Council Members and Anaheim School Districts as a valuable community support organization